Odds (band): New Odds and Odds again (2008–2014)

 The band was named the Vancouver Canucks 'house band' of the 2010 and 2011 NHL playoffs.
 The Odds performed the theme music to the CBC/IFC television series The Kids in the Hall: Death Comes to Town.

 Odds made several shorter-length record releases in later years.
 On February 21, 2013, Odds released an EP called "The Most Beautiful Place on Earth."
 The five-song EPs "Game Face On" and "Party Party Party" followed in 2014.

+Steven and the Evens (2024–)

+In 2024, founding Odds member, co-frontman, singer, guitarist, and songwriter, Steven Drake, put together a new power trio called Steven and the Evens, performing Odds songs from the definitive lineup of the band (1987–1999), focusing on material from the first four Odds albums.
+The trio also features former Matthew Good Band drummer, Ian Browne, and Brad Ferguson.
+The band has primarily been playing around Vancouver, but is also part of the 2025 Atlin Arts & Music Festival lineup in Atlin, BC.

 In pop culture

 On December 3, 2021, Odds were mentioned in the song "Canada Loves You Back" by Steven Page, which he performed at the Governor General's Awards in honour of Ryan Reynolds.